0danteh/AI_Theory/README.md

 # Goals

 The goal of this repo is aiding you becoming more knowledgeable about AI as possible.
 While I cannot assure whether you will become proficient at the subject or not, since it's up to you to put the hard work in, I can only provide useful information you can extensively utilise as either main source or supplementary (I always recommend to have a cross-source learning approach) for your studies or research.

+I will try to be as clear as possible in my writings, so that **anybody**, regardless of their background, can understand and learn from the proposed concepts.

 # Use Case